 It's probably the most unpleasant minor traveler's malady.
 Unfortunately, it's also probably the most common.

-Worldwide Risk Levels for TD
+Worldwide Risk Levels for Traveler's Diarrhea

-High Risk: Most developing countries in Latin America, the Middle East,
+High Risk: Most developing countries in Latin America, the Middle East, Africa and Asia

 For more details, check out the CDC's destination-specific health information.

 As outlined above, symptoms can include diarrhea, stomach cramps, nausea and vomiting.
 These symptoms can be relatively severe, but should not persist for more than a few days, or become particularly violent.
 Even simple traveler's tummy can be life-threatening under some conditions, so consider seeking medical attention if symptoms worsen or continue for more than 48 hours.

 Common bacterial diarrhea usually sets in very rapidly and without warning and is not typically accompanied by bloody stools.
 About 80 to 90 percent of TD is considered bacterial diarrhea, according to the CDC.

 There are other, arguably more serious maladies that cause similar or identical symptoms to common traveler's diarrhea:

 Amebiasis (amebic dysentery): The appearance of blood or mucus in the stool is a sign of potential dysentery.
 In this case, you should seek medical advice.

 Giardiasis: This is a somewhat more complex intestinal disorder that can recur repeatedly for weeks after the conclusion of travel, as the protozoan that causes it has a longer incubation period than most bacteria.
 Symptoms include diarrhea, nausea, bloating, abdominal cramps and more, and may not appear until a week or two after the protozoan is introduced into your body.
 If you find yourself having repeated outbreaks of diarrhea even after your trip is over, or if your symptoms persist longer than a few days, seek medical attention.